Disappearance of Phoenix Coldon: Search efforts

 Her parents have independently searched for Coldon after raising allegations of a lack of effort from local police.
 Through the years, they have talked to local drug dealers and sex workers for information and hired a private investigator.
-Privately funding the search caused the family home to go into foreclosure and for the family's life savings to be drained.
+Privately funding the search caused the family home to go into foreclosure and the family's life savings to be drained.

 A two-night special television documentary on her disappearance debuted on Oxygen on November 3 and 4, 2018, in which investigative reporter Shawndrea Thomas and retired deputy Police Chief Joe Delia discussed theories on her disappearance.

 In 2016, her case was profiled on the podcast The Vanished.

 In 2023, her case was profiled on the podcast Crime Junkie.